msalemor/cloud-resiliency-and-avaiability/README.md

   - Leverage PaaS services
   - Deploy two or more VMs to achieve the required SLA
   - Deploy to two or more regions
+  - Leverage availability-zones (higher availability in the same region)

 ## Resilency